 The Ohio State University College of Medicine is again leading the way.
-The following story illustrates how Neurology and Neurosurgery, ranked 22nd nationally, demonstrate the shared value of Determination to lead the way in the neuroscience specialties.
+The following story illustrates how faculty from Ohio State Wexner Medical Center’s Neurological Institute, ranked 22nd nationally in neurology and neurosurgery, demonstrate the shared value of determination to lead the way in the neuroscience specialties.

 The human brain has been described as the most complex structure in the universe.
 Working in concert with the spinal cord, it has more than 100 billion nerve cells and a quadrillion synapses relaying messages.